ericyd/blog/content/2023-07-21-trying-and-failing-to-build-the-worlds-fastest-case-changing-typescript-library.md

 ## Trying to reduce memory copying

-One thing I knew was probably slowing me down was copying the string from the Node.js runtime to the WASM runtime.
-As described in the [Rust WASM docs on the `str` type](https://rustwasm.github.io/wasm-bindgen/reference/types/str.html):
+One thing I knew was probably slowing me down was copying the string from the Node.js runtime to the WebAssembly runtime.
+As described in the [Rust Wasm docs on the `str` type](https://rustwasm.github.io/wasm-bindgen/reference/types/str.html):

 > Copies the string's contents back and forth between the JavaScript garbage-collected heap and the Wasm linear memory with TextDecoder and TextEncoder.
 If you don't want to perform this copy, and would rather work with handles to JavaScript string values, use the js_sys::JsString type.